Bart Jan Spruyt: Politics

 When Dutch politician Geert Wilders started a conservative party in 2004, Spruyt supported that move, hoping that it could spur a movement inspired on the basis of American conservatism.
 From January through August 2006, Spruyt advised Wilders on political strategy.
 In August, however, he announced that he was disappointed with the development of the nascent Wilders party and would not stand as a parliamentary candidate on the Wilders slate.
 Spruyt believed that Wilders should have formed a broad conservative front with other politicians like Marco Pastors (of Leefbaar Rotterdam) and Joost Eerdmans (of the LPF).
 But Wilders did not want to cooperate, the Dutch right splintered, and Spruyt decided to end his brief political career after six months.
 Spruyt has since criticized Wilders for being too radical.

-Policy entrepreneur and freelance journalist

 After leaving politics, Spruyt entered a life as an independent consultant, journalist, teacher, writer and speaker.
 Spruyt continues to contribute widely to Dutch magazines and newspapers on a broad array of topics.
 In April 2006, Spruyt delivered the second Roosevelt Study Centre Lecture in Transatlantic Relations in Middelburg on the topic "The Defence of the West: Neoconservatism and the continuing need for new Churchills."
 He blogs at Bart J. Spruyt Blog.
-He regularly writes for such publications as HP De Tijd and Binnenlands Bestuur.
-In 2008, he was named the successor of Pim Fortuyn as the columnist for a prominent Dutch weekly news magazine, Elsevier.
+He writes for HP De Tijd and Binnenlands Bestuur.
+In 2008, he was named the successor of Pim Fortuyn as the columnist for Elsevier, a Dutch weekly magazine.
 He continues to be chairman of the Edmund Burke Stichting.

-Teacher
+Academics

-Since September 2009, Spruyt has been teaching civics and history at Wartburg College, location Guido de Brès in Rotterdam.
+In September 2009, Spruyt began teaching civics and history at Wartburg College's Guido de Brès school in Rotterdam.